Charlie-rk/CPU_DESIGN/README.md

 ---

 ## **3. Key Components**
+The code is designed to **solve data hazards** by implementing mechanisms like hazard detection and **control hazards** by handling branching efficiently.
 ### **Instruction Memory**
 - **machine_Code**: Stores machine-level instructions.
 - **instruction_Set**: Maps instruction addresses (in binary) to machine instructions.